 Without those women, Homer lives upstairs in his parents’ house, brooding about his lost hands, and Fred disappears somewhere on the east coast, leaving no trace of himself.
 That’s read as tragic, and of course it would be deeply sad.
 But it is also deeply sad that Peggy and Wilma exist, in the film’s cosmology, to fix war veterans with their love and attention and affection, that in watching the film the audience comes to expect that they will retreat into someone else’s house from a job (Peggy is in nursing) or from a new opportunity (Wilma’s been dating Homer since forever).

 There’s not a significant difference between the effect of women’s actions in The Best Years of Our Lives and Birdman.
 What if Sylvia (Amy Ryan) is just Milly all over again, deeply hurt by Al’s rejection of the handsome home she’s put together and by his ever-worsening alcoholism?
-When she comes to What if Sam is Peggy, someone who could very easily go on with her career but who becomes most endearing when she’s with a man she’s fallen for?
+What if Sam is Peggy, someone who could very easily go on with her career but who becomes most endearing when she’s with a man she’s fallen for?
 (If the Watts-Riseborough kiss is the most inexplicable moment in the movie, Sam’s “truth or dare” bit with Mike is the most grotsky.
 If Emma Stone was secretly playing a nine-year-old, then we didn’t give her enough awards for the performance.)
 Laura (Andrea Riseborough) is Riggan’s honey, a younger woman who can remind him of his prowess and impending impotency all at once.
 Women exist in this movie as they do in a movie nearly seven decades older: they exist to prove the relevancy and masculinity of men who would do better to suck it up and learn to carry on.